MicrosoftDocs/windows-powershell-docs/docset/windows/addsadministration/remove-adserviceaccount.md

 The *Identity* parameter specifies the Active Directory managed service account to remove.
 You can identify a managed service account by its distinguished name (DN), GUID, security identifier (SID), or Security Account Manager (SAM) account name.
-You can also set the *Identity* parameter to a managed service account object variable, such as `$<localSerivceAccountObject>`, or you can pass a managed service account object through the pipeline to the *Identity* parameter.
+You can also set the *Identity* parameter to a managed service account object variable, such as `$<localServiceAccountObject>`, or you can pass a managed service account object through the pipeline to the *Identity* parameter.
 For example, you can use the **Get-ADServiceAccount** cmdlet to retrieve a managed service account object and then pass the object through the pipeline to the **Remove-ADServiceAccount** cmdlet.

 Note: Removing the service account is a different operation than uninstalling the service account locally.